udin-hilang/Arduino-Serial-Control-Blink/README.md

 # Arduino-Blink-Project
-Arduino LED blink with 4 modes
+Arduino LED blink with 4 modes controlled by Serial